razyc/AliceGearAegis-material/zh-cn-wiki data/README.md

 [![](https://github.com/Marcus-Lacia/AliceGearAegis-material/blob/master/zh-cn-wiki%20data/%E4%B8%AD%E9%87%8E%E7%99%BE%E7%A7%91.png)]()
 ###### 名字初定
-# AGA-CN-data.xlsx is language：zh-cn data
+# AGA-CN-data.xlsx is language：zh-cn
+### this data look like a wiki，but everything is just start

 ## you can edit this xlsx and submit